 4) You can also change each photo date and time individually.

 The choice is really yours to make depending on the situation.

-CM Batch JPEG Date Changer requires a two-step process which firstly let you review the changes to the dates before applying them.
+CM Batch MMedia Date Changer requires a two-step process which firstly let you review the changes to the dates before applying them.
 So as not to make yet another boo boo which could ruin the day.
 Once you are happy with the changes, click the Change Now button and let the application do its magic.